-- If preventing shipping methods to Canada, you will set Canada in the Apply to Zones Condition
+- If hiding shipping methods to Canada, you will set Canada in the Zones Include Condition

 - If surcharging shipping rates for your BULKY Shipping Group, you will set BULKY in the Shipping Group Includes Condition.

-- If offering free shipping after $50.00 cart price, you will set a $50 Min Cart Price Filter in the Weight/Price/Quantity Filters Condition (more on Filters below).
+- If offering free shipping after $50.00 cart price, you will set a $50 Min Cart Price Filter in the Weight/Price/Quantity Is Condition (more on Filters below).

-- If offering discounted shipping rates for your WHOLESALE Customer Group, you will first Enable Customer Groups & set WHOLESALE in the Customer Groups condition.
+- If offering discounted shipping rates for your WHOLESALE Customer Group, you will first Enable Customer Groups & set WHOLESALE in the Customer Groups Include condition.